 Janet and Michael would like to say thank you to the following people for their tireless commitment and wonderful contributions to the festival each year:

-Michele and Fred Luna, Gary and Vicki Watts, Carlo Mascolo, Alex Moran, Joe Favro, Michael Levine, and Brad Kahn.
+Michele and Fred Luna, Gary and Vicki Watts, Steve Hendrickson, Gus Lopez, Joe Favro, Michael Levine, and Brad Kahn.
 We would also like to thank Alexis Kestler for our beautiful new website and Margot Duane for the stunning photographs which populate it.

 From a very early age I was fortunate to have great exposure to the arts, as my parents were artistic and musical, and they encouraging to me to pursue this realm.
 Consequently becoming a craftsperson seemed a logical direction, and I spent over 25 years on the festival circuit working in several different mediums.
 I retired from doing shows in 2004, so I could focus on other pursuits, including building this festival to be its best.
 My artwork can now be seen in the promotional materials produced for the festivals.
 This festival is a labor of love for me, so I hope everyone who attends feels they had a great time and it was worth their time and money.